Skip to main content

 OpenLearn by The Open University (open.edu/openlearn)

 The Open University offers free taster courses on AI and digital skills.
-"Introduction to Machine Learning and AI" is straightforward and well-paced.
+"Introduction to Machine Learning and AI" is clear and well-paced.
 You can also find broader digital skills courses if you want to build your confidence first.

 Guides and Websites